84 Participants Needed

 The trial requires participants to stop taking certain medications, specifically those that strongly inhibit or induce CYP3A4, CYP2D6, or P-gp, at least one week before starting the study.
 Additionally, participants must not have received certain cancer treatments within a specified time before the trial.

-What makes the drug HF158K1 unique for treating HER-2 positive solid cancers?
+What evidence suggests that HF158K1 might be an effective treatment for HER-2 positive solid cancers?

 Our Team | Mary Crowley Cancer Research